Soneso/Arcturus/prompting-guide-soroban.md

 ## Network

-By default, currently Arcturus uses the testnet by default.
-As soon as Soroban will be released to main net, it will use the main net by default.
-If you would like to obtain data or perform actions on futurenet, you need to specify the network in your prompt.
+Arcturus uses the public net by default.
+If you would like to obtain data or perform actions on testnet or futurenet, you need to specify the network in your prompt.

 # Soroban prompts